AVEVA/sample-omf-basic_api-dotnet/README.md

 4. Update appsettings.json with the credentials for the enpoint(s) you want to send to.
 See [Configure endpoints and authentication](#configure-endpoints-and-authentication) below for additional details
 5. Click **Debug** > **Start Debugging** (or F5)

-## To Test this Sample in Visual Studio:
+## To Test this Sample in Visual Studio

 1. Follow steps 1-4 from the section above
 2. Click **Test** > **Run All Tests** (or Ctrl+R, A)